fmmajd/gopostgres/README.md

 ### Inserting a new record in the database
 When you have populated a record and want to insert it into the database, you can call the function Insert and pass the record as an argument.

-***important note*** the function PostgresId() MUST return 0 for the records that are not yet saved in the database, otherwise a NewRecordWithUnZeroId error would be returned.
+***important note*** the function PostgresId() MUST return 0 for the records that are not yet saved in the database, otherwise, a NewRecordWithUnZeroId error would be returned.

 example:
 ```go